w3c/did-wg/WorkMode/guiding_principles.md

 ## As simple as possible, but no simpler.

-A simpler solution (to understand, implement and use) is better than a more complex solution that accomplishes the same result.
+A solution that is simpler (to understand, implement, and use) is better than a more complex solution that accomplishes the same result.

 ## Consistency is simpler than exceptions.